fermads/intestify/readme.md

 - Jasmine v2.3.4 for unit tests and Istanbul for test coverage
 - Tests run on Phantom 1.9.8 (included) or 2.0.0
+- Babel (ES Next) support for source and spec files
-- Easy Gulp integration, works as a Grunt plugin
+- Easy Gulp integration.
+Works as a Grunt plugin
 - Fixtures auto load
 - Includes Jasmine ajax mock
 - Istanbul outputs summary to console and full reports to file